jqhoogland/rationalia-starter/LW/Concepts/Crucial Considerations.md

   - Tag
 ---

 **Crucial considerations** are ideas that potentially imply radical changes to our world-view and priorities.
-The term was coined by [[Nick Bostrom|Nick Bostrom]].
+The term was coined by [[Nick Bostrom]].

 External links
 --------------